Asd-g/AviSynthPlus-Scripts/band_det/readme.txt

 #################

-### Required filters: RT_Stats, FrameSel, VMAF, mvtools2, RoboCrop, AutoResize.
+### Required filters: RT_Stats, FrameSel, VMAF, mvtools2, RoboCrop, AutoResize, grunt.

 ### Note: Use firstly a short sample with banding to tune the threshold.